Visperi/OsrsHelper/README.md

 is a newer version of this bot, [OsrsHelper-lite](https://github.com/Visperi/OsrsHelper-lite), which has a goal of doing everything better from the beginning.

-There is **Very ugly code** at some places since this was my very first project in coding.
-Newer code, which is usually closer to the end of files, should be more pleasant to read.
-I'm not planning to fully translate this project into English since the codebase is so enormous.
-However, I may sometimes rewrite some old functions for the sake of efficiency or my own sanity.
+There is **Very ugly code** at some places since this was my very first project in programming.
+I've maintained this project from 2016 and the codebase is very huge and messy, so I'm not planning to fully translate this project fully into English.
+However, I may sometimes rewrite some old functions for the sake of efficiency or readability.

 ### Main features
 - Over 40 hard coded commands